Why Is My WiFi Upload Speed So Slow? Quick Fixes

 3. Update Your Firmware

 We update our phone apps more often than our routers, but updating router firmware can drastically improve performance.
-Manufacturers also each week release firmware updates that improve security and speed.
+Manufacturers regularly release firmware updates that enhance security and speed.
 It’s like giving your router a shot of espresso.

 4. Change Your Frequency Band